So I wrote about how human government in the bible started with

 Jump forward about 200 years and Samuel ben Elkanah’s the judge.
 This time, the Hebrews didn’t come to Samuel to ask him to be king.
 They wanted him to pick some other guy to be king.

-1 Samuel 8.4-18 KWL - 4 All the gathered elders of Israel came to Samuel at Ramoth,
+1 Samuel 8.4-18 KWL 4 All the gathered elders of Israel came to Samuel at Ramoth,5 and told Samuel, “Look, you’re old.- Your sons don’t walk in your ways.

 - Now put a king over us to judge us, like all the other nations.”

-- 6 To Samuel’s eyes, the word they said—“Put a king over us to judge us”—was evil.
+6 To Samuel’s eyes, the word they said—“Put a king over us to judge us”—was evil.- Samuel prayed to the L

-- 8 All the works they’ve done, from the day I brought them from Egypt to this day:
+8 All the works they’ve done,- from the day I brought them from Egypt to this day:

 - They abandoned me.
 They served other gods.
-They’re doing it to you too.

-- 9 Now hear their voice.
-But when you do, warn, warn them.
+9 Now hear their voice.- But when you do, warn, warn them.

-- Tell them the nature of a king’s judgment, which’ll be king over them.”
+- Tell them the nature of a king’s judgment,

-ORD ’s words to them, to the people who asked him for a king.- 11 Samuel said, “This is how a king judges when he’s king over you.
+11 Samuel said, “This is how a king judges when he’s king over you.- He takes your sons.

-- He takes your sons.
-He sets them in his chariots, on his horses, and as runners before his chariots.
+- He sets them in his chariots, on his horses,

-- Some are to plow his plowing and reap his reaping.
+12 He sets up chiefs over armies, chiefs over companies.- Some are to plow his plowing and reap his reaping.

 - Others are to make his war-weapons and chariot-weapons.

-- 13 He takes your daughters to make perfume, cook, and bake.
+13 He takes your daughters to make perfume, cook, and bake.14 He takes your fields.
+Your vineyards.
+Your olives.- He gives the good stuff to his slaves.

-- 15 He tithes your seed and vineyards, and gives it to his eunuchs and slaves.
+15 He tithes your seed and vineyards,- and gives it to his eunuchs and slaves.

-- 16 He takes your slaves, maids, the good young men, the donkeys, and makes them do his work.
+16 He takes your slaves, maids, the good young men, the donkeys,- and makes them do his work.

-- 18 On that day, you’ll cry out from the presence of your king whom you chose for yourselves.
+17 He tithes your flocks.
+You’re slaves to him.18 On that day, you’ll cry out- from the presence of your king whom you chose for yourselves.

 - On that day, the L

-ORD won’t answer you.”- 19 The people refused to hear Samuel’s voice.
-They said, “No—
+ORD won’t answer you.”
+19 The people refused to hear Samuel’s voice.- They said, “No—because if we have a king over us,

-- Our king can judge us.
-He can go out before us, and fight our wars!”
+- He can go out before us, and fight our wars!”

-- 21 Samuel heard all the people’s words and spoke them in the L
+21 Samuel heard all the people’s words- and spoke them in the L

 Why on earth did the ancient Hebrews ignore Samuel’s warnings and demand a king anyway?
 Bluntly, ’cause Samuel sucked as a judge.